Matching data is one of the key controls we use to manage the risk of fraud and non-compliance.

 There are heavy penalties if we misuse your information.

 We wrote our data matching protocols with the OAIC to meet their data matching guidelines:

 - 2004 PAYG data matching protocol

 - 2016 Non employment income data matching protocol (NEIDM)

 - 2017 Family day care data matching protocol

 - 2017 Trust beneficiary data matching protocol

-If we decide to garnish your money from the ATO we’ll send you a Recovery of your Centrelink Debt letter.
+If we garnish your money from the ATO we’ll send you a letter about how we recover money you owe.